infinum/frontend-handbook/JavaScript/React.md

 }
 ```

-### CSS Modules and Components
+### CSS modules and components
-Each component should have it's own stylesheet if CSS is needed for it.
+Each component should have its own style sheet if CSS is necessary for it.

 ```
 ...